staystrap/brisbane/a_getting_around.md

 # Public Transport
 Brisbanes public transport is operated by [translink](http://translink.com.au).
-Since public transport is also quite expensive, a *gocard*, which reduces fares to a high, but acceptable level is adviseable.
+Since public transport is also quite expensive, a *gocard*, which reduces fares to a still high, but acceptable level is adviseable.
 It can be bought on any CityCat or CityFerry.
+Buses operate fairly reliable (albeit not often on time), and end quite early.
+Relying on buses to get home after the party has proven to be quite a journey.

 ## CityCat, CityFerry and CityHopper
 On Brisbane River, ferries travel up and down the river every 20 minutes.